Tips on Increasing Your FICO Score for Home Buying

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-Getting your credit in order is the best way to ease into purchasing a home.
-Call us at (704) 896-2000 and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Building your FICO score takes time.
-It can be hard to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+You want a stronger score, but how do you get there?
+Improving your FICO score takes time.
+It can be difficult to make a large-scale change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

-- Spread your debt around.
-At first, this doesn't seem like a good idea.
-But, you steer clear of having one card that is at the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt transferred to one card.
+- Even out your debt.
+At first, this doesn't sound like a good idea.
+But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the most of your debt transferred to a single card.

-- Apply for service station cards or chain store credit.
-For those who have non-existent credit or below average credit, store credit cards and gas credit cards are ways to start your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
-You should always avoid maintaining a large balance for more than a couple of months because these types of cards more than likely have a surprising interest rate.
+- Chain store cards and gas cards.
+For those who have no credit or less-than-stellar credit, retail credit cards and gas credit cards are ways to get credit, increase your credit limits and keep up your payments, which will raise your credit.
+You must always beware of charging a large balance for more than a couple of billing cycles because these types of cards more than likely have a steeper interest rate.

-- Don't let your cards get dusty.
-Whether you're just getting started with credit, or if you've got older cards, use your cards to make sure your accounts maintain an active status.
-But, be sure to pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in one or two payments.

-- Keep up with payments.
-Your credit score plummets with every account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to restore your credit with payment history, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.
+- Pay on time.
+Payment history is a huge factor in your credit score.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're able to make payments to a bank.

-- Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
-If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.
+- Correct your credit report.
+If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Southern Homes of the Carolinas, the loan application process is sure to go more smoothly so you, too, can achieve home ownership.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Southern Homes of the Carolinas, shopping for a mortgage can be a stress-free experience so you, too, can become a homeowner.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.